MicrosoftDocs/intellicode/docs/not-in-toc/find-replace-by-example.md

 Once you do so, the lightbulb icon will appear next to the replace box to let you know that Visual Studio has found pattern based find/replace options for your case.
 1. Click the lightbulb to reveal the possible patterns Visual Studio has detected for you
-2. Pick one from the list of possible patterns – you can preview the effect of each pattern by selecting it in the list
+2. Pick one from the list of possible patterns – you can preview the effect of each pattern by selecting it in the list or simply hovering over the list item with your mouse

 ![Find replace by example list of suggestions found](../media/intellicode-frbe-suggestions-list.png)